MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 ### Maximum directory size

-There is no limit on the number of Active Directory users that search can support when a caller searches for a specific person.
-A caller can enter partial or full names (FirstName + LastName or LastName + FirstName) but must enter the full extension number.
+There's no limit on the number of Active Directory users that search can support when a caller searches for a specific person.
+A caller can enter partial or full names (FirstName + LastName or LastName + FirstName), but they must enter a full extension number.

 |Input type|Search format|Maximum number of users in an organization|
 |:-----|:-----|:-----|